thordur-petur/KEST2VW05BU-H-t---Windows-verkefni/README.md

 you can re order the tasks in action center and turn on or off specific notifications

 ## 11.1.3.4 Lab - Work with Task Manager
+### What happened with Folder1 and Folder2 on the Desktop?
+it is in folder 1 now
+### What is the file extension for the text document?
+its txt
+### How would you do it?
+Ctrl + c, Crtl + v in folder 2
+### What are the attributes associated with this file?
+the attribute is A
+### What is the complete path to Folder3?
+(Hint: One way to find this information is in the folder properties.)

 11.1.4.11 Lab - Working with File Explorer